ignaciovaquero/retrievault/README.md

 ```

 It should be advise to you that all secrets are stored inside the Docker container.
 In order to make them available to other docker containers, you should **mount a volume at the destination path of each secret fetched**, and share this volume across all the containers which must get this secret.

+## TODO

+- Improve logging
+- TESTS!!
+- Handle renewal of certificates and generic secrets
+- Compatibility with more Vault secret backends